awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-nimblestudio-studiocomponent-scriptparameterkeyvalue.md

 # AWS::NimbleStudio::StudioComponent ScriptParameterKeyValue<a name="aws-properties-nimblestudio-studiocomponent-scriptparameterkeyvalue"></a>

-A parameter for a studio component script, in the form of a key:value pair\.
+A parameter for a studio component script, in the form of a key\-value pair\.

 ## Syntax<a name="aws-properties-nimblestudio-studiocomponent-scriptparameterkeyvalue-syntax"></a>